gpmd/vagrant-puppet-boilerplate/README.md

 ### Modifying your hosts file

 On a Mac (and Linux I believe) the `hosts` files can be found in `/etc/hosts`.
-Simply add a new entry to the end of this file, something like:
+Simply add a new entry to the end of this file:

 `192.168.56.101 myproject.dev`